 Sure, Halloween is only one night—but that doesn't mean you have to wait until October 31st to get into the spooky spirit.
 Thanks to Freeform's "31 Nights of Halloween," you can watch your favorite spooky movies every single night leading up to Halloween.
-Starting on October 1st, you'll be able to indulge in classics like The Nightmare Before Christmas, Ghostbusters, Adams Family Values, and many more.
-And the beloved Hocus Pocus will air on Freeform a record-breaking 27 times.
-(And we won't judge you if you watch every single one.)
+Starting on Oct.
+1, you'll be able to indulge in classics like The Nightmare Before Christmas, Ghostbusters, Adams Family Values, Hocus Pocus, and many more.

 And you can paint a fabulous fall scene along with Bob Ross.

 Fall doesn't always have to be about watching trees—you can also paint them.
-If inspiration strikes, check out Bob Ross's The Joy of Painting series on Netflix.
+If inspiration strikes, check out Bob Ross The Joy of Painting series on IMDBTV.
 Spend a little (or a lot) of time learning how to turn dabs of paint into mountaintops, lakes, and "happy little trees."
-And if you're passing through Virginia before October 15th, you can also check out an exhibit of Ross's classic works—if you can get a ticket to the sold-out show, that is.

 42. The Vermont Pumpkin Chuckin' Festival takes place.